 Taking Stock of Trends in Sentencing Organizations since the Bill C-45 Amendments to the Criminal Code (2016-2018)

 This project, funded through a grant from the University of Ottawa Seed-Funding Program examines the state of sentencing practice in Canada against organizations, particularly the impact (or lack thereof) of the specialized sentencing tools designed for organizational offenders added in 2004.

 This project is designed to collect, consolidate and analyze a representative sample of the written reasons for sentence issued by Canadian courts in areas where prosecutions against organizations are more common (competition, environmental protection, workplace health and safety, corruption).
 It is directed at three key questions : (1) Is there evidence that the organizational sentencing factors added to the Criminal Code in 2004 have changed how sentences are crafted ?
 (2) Have judges moved away from the entrenched view that criminal responsibility is inseparable from individual culpability and moved toward an approach informed by the distinct, largely collective attributes of organizations?
 (3) Based on the answers to (1) and (2), how might we encourage judges to craft sentences that target organizational characteristics, such as structure and culture?

 Now in its final phase, our analysis of the data points to a sentencing regime that is underused and where monetary fines continue to dominate.
 We are currently assessing avenues for optimizing the existing sentencing framework to better align it with the promise of the Westray reforms.

-Within the context of this project, we are also considering the impact of recently-enacted amendments to the Criminal Code, which provide for a new form of negotiated settlement of criminal cases.
+Within the context of this project, we also conducted a summary overview of recently-enacted amendments to the Criminal Code, which provide for a new form of negotiated settlement of criminal cases.
 Called “remediation agreements”, these court-approved agreements are a made-in Canada form of the deferred prosecution agreements developed in the US and the UK.
 They enable organizations to avoid a conviction if they abide by the terms of the agreement negotiated between prosecutors and the organization.